jkrug/TOXID-cURL/README.md

 **8 Implement the content-widget for Wordpress!**

-Create a new Wordpress page called 'toxid-teaser' and a new template file called "page-toxid-teaser.php"
+Create a new Wordpress page called 'toxid-content-widget' and a new template file called "page-toxid-content-widget.php"

 Adjust this template however you want.

-In your shop template implement this code snippet to show the content from the new teaser-page:
+In your shop template implement this code snippet to show the content from the new content-page:

 [{oxid_include_widget cl='toxid_curl_content_widget'}]